 I’ve been wanting to write a post on the Flowchart for a while and explain all the references inside it.
 (I know, I know, I’m explaining the joke, but I still think the science is interesting.)
 The original Flowchart was printed on a TeX machine across three pages and is difficult to read, so I needed to transcribe it into something more modern.
 I ended up tracing it in GIMP and then adding a few…dozen footnotes.
 Some of the ideas listed in the flowchart are obsolete, but to someone familiar with cosmology and particle physics, much of it is still as relevant (and hilarious) as ever.

 Special thanks to Drs.
-Weinberg and Ryden for answering some of my questions about the Flowchart, so without further ado, here is The Dark Matter Flowchart, Annotated.
+Weinberg and Ryden for answering some of my questions about the Flowchart, and to Dr. Lauer for his later feedback.
+So, without further ado, here is The Dark Matter Flowchart, Annotated.

 - T. R. Lauer